That dollar amount reflects a 51.2% increase from $69.8 million worth of exports five years earlier during 2018.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 Historically, Aruba has posted positive net exports in the international trade of nickel.
-This positive cashflow indicate Aruba’s competitive advantages under that metal category.
+This positive cashflow indicate Aruba’s competitive advantages under ores, slag and ash product category.

 Products Causing Aruba’s Worst Trade Deficits